 His most recent books are Curiosity and its Twelve Rules for Life, Encounter Books; American Secession, Encounter Books; The Republican Workers Party, Encounter Books, 2018; The Republic of Virtue, Encounter Books, 2017; The Way Back: Restoring the Promise of America, Encounter Books, 2016; The Once and Future King, Encounter Books, 2015; The American Illness (ed.), Yale 2013; Fair Governance, Oxford 2009; Just Exchange, Routledge 2005; The Morality of Laughter, Michigan 2003; and The Fall and Rise of Freedom of Contract (ed.), Duke 1999.

+He has also taught at McGill, the Sorbonne (Paris II), and Sciences Po in Paris.
 He is a citizen of Canada and also became an American citizen on Tax Day, April 15, 2014.
-He lives in Alexandria VA with his wife, Esther, two German Shepherds and two cats (the good one and the evil one).
-His daughter, Sarah, and her husband Nick Mark, are fellows at the University of Washington Medical Center.
+He lives in Alexandria VA with his wife, Esther, a German Shepherd and two cats.
+His daughter, Sarah, and her husband Nick Mark, are MDs who work in pharmaceutical companies.

 Publicist: Dean Draznin, (641) 472-2257, firstname.lastname@example.org